azimonti/gpt-playground/README.md

 For a quick test, you can use the following steps:

 - Add text to `input.txt` and run the tokenizer.
-- Execute the encoder to process the data.
+- Execute the training using these data.
-- Experiment with different start sequences in `decoder.py` to generate diverse outputs.
+- Experiment with different start sequences in `run_model.py` to generate diverse outputs.

 ## License